 9.16.1 The Supplier shall cooperate with the Administrator of the Tender regarding protection against cyber threats as part of the delivery of the Services, in accordance with the following:

-9.16.1.1 The Administrator of the Tender shall transfer, subject to the limitations that apply to it and to the policy on information sharing that shall be formulated, information that has the effect of helping with information security and cyber protection in accordance with the provisions of the Agreement, and, within this generality, information about cyber threats, methods, patterns of attack, and technologies that may be directed against Customers or the Supplier in connection with the delivery of the Services to the Customers.
+9.16.1.1 The Administrator of the Tender shall transfer, subject to the limitations that apply to it and to the policy on information sharing that shall be formulated, information that has the effect of contributing to information security and cyber protection in accordance with the provisions of the Agreement, and, within this generality, information about cyber threats, methods, patterns of attack, and technologies that may be directed against Customers or the Supplier in connection with the delivery of the Services to the Customers.

-9.16.1.2 The Supplier shall share with all possible speed, subject to the limitations applying to it and in accordance with the law, information in its possession in order to help Customers and the Administrator of the Tender with information security and cyber protection in accordance with the provisions of the Agreement, and, within this generality, information about cyber threats, methods, patterns of attack, and technologies that endanger protected information and the Services that Customers procure.
+9.16.1.2 The Supplier shall share with all possible speed, subject to the limitations applying to it and in accordance with the law, information in its possession in order to help Customers and the Administrator of the Tender attend to information security and cyber protection in accordance with the provisions of the Agreement, and, within this generality, information about cyber threats, methods, patterns of attack, and technologies that endanger protected information and the Services that Customers procure.

-9.17 Regular updates and information sharing in the cyber threat domain
+9.17 Regular updates and information sharing in the cyber-threat domain

 9.17.1 The Supplier shall allow the Administrator of the Tender and the Customers to use its investigative and IR (incident response) services, insofar as the Supplier offers such services, to cope with security incidents and mishaps or to research and investigate these incidents.
 Insofar as the Supplier does not have a dedicated IR team, it shall help the Customer to cope with the incident by means of the company’s engineering team or outside players that it operates.